vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

 address, so we'll have to use RSA keys.

-First, on both routers run the operational command "generate pki key-pair install <key-pair nam>>".
+First, on both routers run the operational command "generate pki key-pair install <key-pair name>".
 You may choose different length than 2048 of course.

 .. code-block:: none